BCDevOps/platform-services/apps/artifactory/artifactory-sa-operator/README.md

 ## Overview

-This Ansible Operator has been written for Artifactory to handle multi-tenancy, repo creation and user permissions.
+This Ansible Operator has been written for Artifactory to handle service account creation.

 ## High-level architecture